-The vocabulary analysis program is available online at www.vuw.ac.nz/lals/staff/paul-nation/RANGE.zip.
+The vocabulary analysis program used in ELLP is available online at www.vuw.ac.nz/lals/staff/paul-nation/RANGE.zip.
 Note that vocabulary analyses may count running words in different ways, for example, when counting contractions such as "I've" or when counting numbers or dates.